xavierbarber/MIDS/README_proposal.md

 </p>

 <p style="text-align:justify">
-The objective of BIMCV (<a href="http://bimcv.cipf.es/">Medical Imaging Bank of the Valencia Region</a>) is the data curationproposal from clinical environment.
+The objective of BIMCV (<a href="http://bimcv.cipf.es/">Medical Imaging Bank of the Valencia Region</a>) is the data curation proposal from clinical environment.
 In this way, all this scientific knowledge be collected in a correct and efficient way.
 More concretely, all that knowledge refers to imaging data.
 Finding a way to organize this information is crucial.
 </p>

 <p style="text-align:justify">